sufiarbaz/neurofind/README.md

 This project tracks dendritic spines across time frames of a microscopy stack using DINOv3 embeddings.
 The controlled experiments are performed using human-labeled data as query point.
 For a spine clicked in one frame in the napari-GUI, the model finds the most similar point in a later time frame.

 **Hypothesis 1 (local search):** *"A smaller area around the selected point might give the same match as full candidate-points search but faster."*
-It compares local search strategies against a full serch baseline, instead of comparing the query against every candidate, it restricts the search to a smaller region around the query point.
+It compares local search strategies against a full search baseline, instead of comparing the query against every candidate, it restricts the search to a smaller region around the query point.

 The strategies compared are:
 - `full_search`: compare against all candidates (the baseline)